libbyberrie/snek-dancer/README.md

 **Snek herding** is tough work, but it's honest work.
 As a young aspiring herder, you've moved out to your new home in sunny **insert_quippy_town_name_here**, to herd yourself some sneks, feed them some bugs, update your pythons, and grow and nurture them into wonderful, glorious Curly Bois.

+## Deployment

+The master branch of this repository is automatically deployed to https://snek-farm.herokuapp.com/ .

 ## ⚙️ Getting Started

 Copy the environment variables file: